SpectraLogic/ds3_java_sdk/README.md

         }

-        // Prime DS3 with the BulkGet command so that it can start to get objects off of tape. final BulkGetResponse bulkResponse = client.bulkGet(new BulkGetRequest(bucket, objectList));
+        // Prime DS3 with the BulkGet command so that it can start to get objects off of tape.
+        // All Response objects to the SDK implement the Closeable interface and can be used in try-with-resource blocks try (final BulkGetResponse bulkResponse = client.bulkGet(new BulkGetRequest(bucket, objectList))) {

             // The bulk response returns a list of lists which is designed to optimize data transmission from DS3. final MasterObjectList list = bulkResponse.getResult();
-        for(final Objects objects: list.getObjects()) {
+            for (final Objects objects : list.getObjects()) {
-            for(final Ds3Object obj: objects) {
+                for (final BulkObject obj : objects) {

-                // Perform the operation to get the object from DS3. final GetObjectResponse getObjectResponse = client.getObject(new GetObjectRequest(bucket, obj.getName(), list.getJobid()));
+                    // Perform the operation to get the object from DS3. try (final GetObjectResponse getObjectResponse = client.getObject(
+                            new GetObjectRequest(bucket, obj.getName(), obj.getOffset(), list.getJobId()))) {

                         final Path filePath = dirPath.resolve(obj.getName());
-                // Here we are using automatic resource cleanup to make sure the streams we use are cleaned up after use. try(final InputStream objStream = getObjectResponse.getContent();
+                        // Here we are using automatic resource cleanup to make sure the streams we use are cleaned up after use. try (final InputStream objStream = getObjectResponse.getContent();
                              final OutputStream fileOut = Files.newOutputStream(filePath)) {
                             IOUtils.copy(objStream, fileOut); //Using IOUtils to copy the object contents to a file.
+                        }
+                    }
                 }
             }
         }
     }